 11. Get a FEE Free ATM Card before you go to China

-When we are travelling on a budget (that will be always then) we tend to pay in cash for most things.
+When we are traveling on a budget (that will be always then) we tend to pay in cash for most things.
 For us it’s convenient and even though we have a fee-free credit card we prefer to keep that as a backup.
-It’s one of my nightmares – having a card cloned and therefore becoming unusable and having to deal with that while travelling.
+It’s one of my nightmares – having a card cloned and therefore becoming unusable and having to deal with that while traveling.